 Rabbit Romp at the Oregon Zoo

-For an egg-stra exciting morning, take your little bunnies to the Oregon Zoo’s annual Rabbit Romp.
+The Oregon Zoo’s annual Rabbit Romp is one of the best ways to experience an egg hunt if you have unreliable nap times and need flexibility in your day.
 This festive event has candy hunts every 10-15 minutes for kids ages 3-10, featuring compostable “eco” eggs.
-(Parents are asked to stand by and let kids enjoy the egg hunt searching on their own.
-However, families requiring special assistance will be accommodated.)
-After the hunt, stay and enjoy more games, bunny-themed crafts, and plenty of animals to pet at the Family Farm.
+(Parents are asked to stand by and let kids enjoy the egg hunt searching on their own (families requiring special assistance will be accommodated.)
+After getting your hunt on (just once per kiddo, please), families are encouraged to stay for special activities and to enjoy all that the zoo has to offer.

-For the smallest little peeps, special egg hunts for ages 2 and under will take place in the zoo classrooms, located across from the Bear Walk Café.
+For the tiniest of chicks, special egg hunts for ages 2 and under will take place in the zoo classrooms, located across from the Bear Walk Café.

 Rabbit Romp is free with zoo admission.